Minga Guazú

-Minga Guazú is a city & district of the Alto Paraná Department, Paraguay.
+Minga Guazú is a city and district of the Alto Paraná Department, Paraguay.
 It is part of the Gran Ciudad del Este.
 It was formerly known as Colonia Presidente Stroessner, but was changed after the fall of the dictator Alfredo Stroessner.
 Minga Guazú was established in 1958 and is located in the Department of Alto Paraná, 20 km. west of the department capital, Ciudad del Este.
 The Guaraní International Airport is located in the city.

 The name

 Its name derives from the Quechua word "minga", which means "cooperative work for improvement" and the Guaraní word "guasu", meaning big.
 These two words together mean Big Work in Community, more or less.

 History

 Minga Guazú was founded and grew due to labor of the Salesians of Don Bosco, led by the priest Guido Coronel, the founder of the town.
 In the mid-1960s, Coronel decided to build a city 20 kilometers away from the border with Brazil.
 The center of the city, however, is located 16 kilometers away; the development at 20 kilometers is second in population.